hazelcast/hazelcast-hibernate/README.md

 You can set up Hazelcast to connect to the cluster as Native Client.

-Native client is not a member, it connects to one of the cluster members and delegates all cluster-wide operations to it.
+The native client is not a member; it connects to one of the cluster members and delegates all cluster-wide operations to it.

 A client instance started in the Native Client mode uses smart routing: when the related cluster member dies, the client transparently switches to another live member.

-All client operations are retry-able meaning that the client resends the request as many as 10 times in case of a failure.
+All client operations are retry-able, meaning that the client resends the request as many as ten times in case of a failure.

 After the 10th retry, it throws an exception.
 You cannot change the routing mode and retry-able operation configurations of the Native Client instance used by Hibernate 2nd Level Cache.